WMOH-DEV/Laravel-UpdateMany-InsertMany/readme.md

 # Laravel Update Many

 Laravel batch update a collection of eloquent models.
-Perform single query for batch update collection or arrays.
+Perform single query for batch update collection of models.
 It will also update `created_at` and `updated_at` column of the models

 ## Installation